What is better than BLE for indoor positioning system?

 What about optical tracking or LIDARs?

-- Optical systems can somehow work for monitoring, but not really for positioning and even worse for navigation
+- Optical systems work well for monitoring, but less so for positioning, and even worse for navigation

 - Accuracy depends on the distance, unlike in the time-of-flight systems.
 Higher-resolution cameras become even more expensive and have other drawbacks